seastwood/On-Screen-Microphone-Input-Controller/README.md

 I use VBAN-Talkie on my iPhone to transmit my microphone to my pc.
 VBAN-Receptor is on my windows 11 PC to receive the sound, and VBAN-Cable is also on my PC to allow the microphone to be used as input.
 Note: In order for this to work, you must go to the VB Cable Control Panel > Options > and turn on Enable Windows Volume Control.

 ![image](https://github.com/user-attachments/assets/67aa5c68-4b3a-46bb-bb22-1831efcbfc32)

+Future potential improvements:
+- visual feedback on the circle of mic input activity